blog banner from one of the photography blogs

 A second photo blog called Darker Skies was launched in August 2009 and is a more personal, informal blog.
 Darker Skies was originally established to cover those darker, dramatic styles of colour and monochrome photography that I love so much.

 However, the site has gradually taken on a role of its own as a photo scrapbook, mobile blogging platform, and photography blog.
-The photography podcast also has its main links page based on this site.
+The photography podcast also has its main links page, containing details about how to access content mentioned in the podcasts, based on the site.

 The Darker Skies site can be found at https://darkerskies.wordpress.com